Unusual Options Activity Insight: TAL Education | Benzinga

 Unusual Options Activity Insight: TAL Education

-Shares of TAL Education (NYSE:TAL) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $6.12.
+TAL Education (NYSE:TAL) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $5.74 following the option alert.

 - Trade Type: PUT